Carluve/carluve.github.io/_posts/2025-05-22-build-your-own-gpt-chatgpt.md

 date: 2025-05-22
 categories: [AI, tools, productivity]
 image: /images/post/2025/202505_01chatcom.png
+permalink: /posts/2025/05/build-your-own-gpt/
+tags:
+  - ChatGPT
+  - Custom GPTs
+  - AI
+  - Productivity
+  - Tutorial
 ---

+Building your own custom GPT in ChatGPT unlocks a world of possibilities: automate tasks, deliver consistent expertise, and create assistants tailored to your needs or your team's.
+In this guide, you'll learn step by step how to design, configure, and publish your own GPT—plus best practices to get the most out of every feature.

 # How to Build Your Own GPT in ChatGPT
 *Step-by-step guide & why the instructions matter*